ovansa/ovansa_personal_blog/contents/testing-apis-with-purpose-postman-collections/index.md

 ### The Bottom Line

-Good API testing isn't about having the most requests—it's about having the right requests that help you understand how your API behaves in real-world scenarios.
+Good API testing isn't about having the most requests - it's about having the right requests that help you understand how your API behaves in real-world scenarios.

 This structure has transformed my collections from chaotic request dumps into organized, purposeful testing suites that actually help me find issues that matter and communicate findings clearly.